<100 subscribers

 This safely eliminates profit for those in each group, for that good or service, because those co-owners will accept the product itself as the natural return on investment.

-The price they each pay as a user is simply the costs they already each paid as a co-owner, while profit is undefined because those goods and services are never sold.
+The price they each pay as a user is simply the costs they already each paid as a co-owner, while profit is undefined because those goods and services were never sold.

 This is how your future work "pays for" your future goods and services.